The Boy with the Arab Strap

 The Boy with the Arab Strap is the third studio album by Scottish indie pop band Belle & Sebastian, released in 1998 through Jeepster Records.

-Recording and production
+Background and recording

+Belle and Sebastian released their second studio album If You're Feeling Sinister in November 1996, two months after signing to London-based label Jeepster Records.
+It was issued in the United States in early 1997; the decision to do so delayed the follow-up, with the band instead opting to release a trio of EPs – Dog on Wheels, Lazy Line Painter Jane, and 3..
+6..
+9 Seconds of Light (all released in The EPs were successively climbing the UK chart while If You're Feeling Sinister was gaining traction at colleges in the US; the band performed in America for the first time at the CMJ Festival in late 1997.

-Stuart Murdoch recalled the recording process for this album felt very different from the previous two.
-The group spent several months working on it versus the previous albums which were recorded in just a number of days.
-The music itself was somewhat more experimental as well as more collaborative with some tracks written by Stevie Jackson and Isobel Campbell and more members of the group contributing vocals.
+Stuart Murdoch recalled that the recording process for this album felt very different from the previous two.
+The group spent several months working on it versus the previous albums, which were recorded in just a number of days.
+The music itself was somewhat more experimental as well as more collaborative, with some tracks written by Stevie Jackson and Isobel Campbell and more members of the group contributing vocals.
 Stevie Jackson sings lead on both "Seymour Stein" and "Chickfactor", Stuart David gives a spoken word performance on "A Space Boy Dream", whilst Isobel Campbell sings lead on "Is It Wicked Not to Care?" and duets with Murdoch on "Sleep the Clock Around".